Wisconsin recount affirms Biden victory; he twists ankle playing with dog

 Nov.
-29 (UPI) -- A recount of two of Wisconsin's largest county's affirmed President-elect Joe Biden's win in the state Sunday, but President Donald Trump said he would still pursue legal challenges in the state.
+29 (UPI) -- A recount in Wisconsin affirmed President-elect Joe Biden's win in the state Sunday, but President Donald Trump said he would still pursue legal challenges.

+Also Sunday, Dr. Kevin O'Connor, Biden's physician and the director of executive medicine at GW Medical Faculty Associates, announced in a statement that the president-elect had suffered a hairline fracture in his foot.

-Also Sunday, Biden's team told reporters that he twisted his ankle while playing with his German shepherd dog Major and arrived at the Delaware Orthopedic Specialists in Newark, N.J., shortly after 4 p.m.
-Out of an abundance of caution, he will be examined this afternoon by an orthopedist," they said about Biden, who turned 78 on Nov.
-20.
+Biden's team earlier in the day told reporters he had twisted his ankle Saturday while playing with his German shepherd dog, Major.

+Trump retweeted a video of Biden exciting the Delaware orthopedic office, with the comment: "Get well soon!"

+The announcement of his broken foot followed the re-affirmation of his win in Wisconsin.

-Biden' won Wisconsin by 20,000 votes and his lead over Trump increased by 87 votes following the recount requested and funded by Trump's campaign as Milwaukee County completed its tally on Friday and Dane County finished its count on Sunday.
+The former vice president had won the state by 20,000 votes and his lead over Trump increased by 87 votes following the recount requested and funded by Trump's campaign as Milwaukee County completed its tally on Friday and Dane County finished its count on Sunday.

 Danielle Melfi, Wisconsin state director of Biden's campaign, said Sunday the recount "only served to reaffirm" the former vice president's win and that local boards of canvassers "resoundingly rejected -- often on a bipartisan basis -- the Trump campaign's baseless attempts to disenfranchise hundreds of thousands of Wisconsinites who simply followed the law when they voted.
 And despite repeated incendiary accusations, there was no evidence of fraud whatsoever."